CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-web-application-server.md

 ### Add HTTPS Firewall Rule

-If any firewall is running on the Web Application Server, it must be configured to allow communication inbound via TCP on the port configured for HTTPS (usually 443).
+If any firewall is running on the server, it must be configured to allow communication inbound via TCP on the port configured for HTTPS (usually 443).
 See [Configure Firewalls][] for information about adding rules to Windows Firewall.

 ## Create Web Site